Fujian: Demographics

 As of 1832, the province was described as having an estimated "population of fourteen millions."
 In 2021, Fujian's population was estimated to be 41.87 million, with an urbanization rate of 69.7%.

 Fujianese who are legally classified as Han Chinese make up 98% of the population.
-Various Min Chinese speakers make up the largest subgroups classified as Han Chinese in Fujian, such as Hoklo people, Fuzhounese people, Putian people and Fuzhou Tanka.
+Various Min Chinese speakers make up the largest subgroups classified as Han Chinese in Fujian, such as Fuzhounese people, Putian people, Hoklo people and Fuzhou Tanka.

-The Hakka, a Han Chinese people with their own distinct identity, live in the central and southwestern parts of Fujian.
+The Hakka, a Chinese sub-branch with their own distinct identity, mostly live in the southwestern parts of Fujian.
 The She, an ethnic group scattered over mountainous regions in the north, is the largest minority ethnic group of the province.

 Many ethnic Chinese around the world (especially in Southeast Asia) trace their ancestries to the Fujianese branches of the Hoklo and Teochew peoples.
-Descendants of Southern Min-speaking emigrants make up the majorities of ethnic-Chinese populations in Taiwan, Singapore, Australia, Brunei, Thailand, Indonesia, and Philippines.
+Descendants of Southern Min-speaking emigrants make up the majorities of ethnic-Chinese populations in Taiwan, Malaysia, Singapore, Brunei, Thailand, Indonesia, and Philippines.
 Eastern Min-speaking people (especially Fuzhounese people) are one of the major sources of Chinese immigrants to the United States since the 1990s.